-To observe a planetary transit it is, of course, not necessary to observe the whole orbit but just the interesting bit, i.e. the transit itself and an out-of-transit baseline, before and after the transit, for reference (CHEOPS is designed to achieve precise relative photometry!).
-Users can define when to start (with a margin) using the so-called start phase slack: an interval in orbital phase during which the visit shall start.
+To observe a planetary transit it is, of course, not necessary to observe the whole orbit of the planet but just the interesting bit, i.e. the transit itself and an out-of-transit baseline, before and after the transit, for reference (CHEOPS is designed to achieve precise relative photometry!).
+Users can define when to start (with a margin) using the so-called start phase slack: an interval in the orbital phase during which the visit shall start.
 The longer the slack, the easier the visit will be to schedule.
 Because of orbital interruptions, gaps in the light curve could mean that CHEOPS will miss a critical portion of the transit, e.g. its ingress.
 To prevent this, users are allowed to set an additional critical phase range, during which they could define a specific observing efficiency.
 Be warned, though, that setting a critical phase range places a significant constraint on scheduling and may make the programme un-schedulable.
-Figure 6 illustrates what the ephemeris parameters are.
+Figure 5 illustrates the ephemeris parameters.

-Figure 6: Time constraint parameters on top of a sketch transit light curve.
-The time (T) reference T_c is the mid-transit time, T is the period of the planet and T0 is the phase: T0 is the period of the planet and T0 is the phase: T0 is the integer part of T0.
+Figure 5: Time constraint parameters on top of a sketch transit light curve.
+The time (T) reference T_c is the mid-transit time, T is the period of the planet and T0 is the phase: T0 is the period of the planet and T0 is the phase: T0 is the period of the planet and T0 is the phase T1 is the integer part of T2.
 The start phase slack is shown in green and a critical phase range is shown in orange.